 Social Services and referrals for Orientation and Mobility Training and Activities of Daily Living Programs are provided as indicated after your low vision examination.

 Social Services can assist with both psychological adaptation to your vision loss, and with finding assistance for related difficulties you may be having.
-For example, if a patient is having housing problems, problems managing their home, problems with an employer, or problems with insurance or disability coverage, a social worker can help you navigate the bureaucratic paperwork jungle.
+For example, if a patient is having housing problems, problems managing their home, problems with an employer, or problems with disability coverage, a social worker can help you navigate the bureaucratic paperwork jungle.
 In addition, more than a third of patients who lose vision become depressed from the loss.
 It is a normal reaction, but one that you can be helped to deal with.
 It isn’t necessary to suffer alone.

 Rehabilitation Teachers help patients to adapt to difficulties in their work or daily living activities. through the use of training and adaptive devices, many if not most patients with low vision can continue on their jobs, and continue to manage a home and remain independent.

 Orientation and Mobility teachers more specifically work with any travel difficulties a low vision patient may experience.
 They can help if you have trouble seeing curbs or steps while walking, trouble crossing streets and seeing cars or traffic signals, or trouble finding your way around unfamiliar areas.

 Often, an O&M teacher will work with a low vision patient who has had a telescope prescribed, to make sure they can use it safely and efficiently in the street environment.